Algebraic approach to a two-qubit quantum thermal machine: The isotropic Heisenberg model

 \subsection{The interaction Hamiltonian}

-For systems of interacting spins, there are numerous models that describe a variety of situations, and the Heisenberg model for spin lattices is a well known example, as described in \cite{HeisenbergHamiltonian}.
-Following the references \cite{2qbitOttoengine1},\cite{2qbitOttoengine2} and \cite{2qbitOttoengine3} we analyze the 1D isotropic Heisenberg model for the interaction.
-The internal Hamiltonian that describes the interaction between the two qubits is given by
+For systems of interacting spins, there are numerous models that describe a variety of situations, and the Heisenberg model for spin lattices is a well known example \cite{Statistical_Many_Body}.
+Following Refs. \cite{2qbitOttoengine1}, \cite{2qbitOttoengine2} and \cite{2qbitOttoengine3}, we analyze the 1D isotropic Heisenberg model for the interaction.
+The Hamiltonian that describes the interaction between the two qubits is given by

-where $J$ is the coupling parameter and the zero energy level was shifted to simplify the eigenvalues of $H_{int}\,$, which can be easily shown to be $\{-8J,0,0,0\}$.
-Note that the interaction Hamiltonian is null in its degenerate subspace.
-The sign of the coupling parameter determines if we are in the antiferromagnetic ($J<0)$, or in the ferromagnetic ($J>0$) regimes.
-We restrict ourselves to the antiferromagnetic case, which is more interesting since it is the only one that can exhibit quantum entanglement, as proven in \cite{2qbitOttoengine2}.
+where $J$ is the coupling parameter and the zero energy level was shifted to simplify its eigenvalues, which can be easily shown to be $\{-8J,0,0,0\}$.
+Note that the interaction Hamiltonian, $H_{int}\,$, is null in its degenerate subspace.
+The sign of the coupling parameter determines if we are in the antiferromagnetic ($J<0)$, or in the ferromagnetic ($J>0$) regime.
+We restrict ourselves to the antiferromagnetic case, which is more interesting since it is the only one that can exhibit quantum entanglement, as proven in Ref. \cite{2qbitOttoengine2}.
 This interaction is isotropic in the sense that the coupling parameter is the same for all three directions.
-For this reason, even if the coupling changes in time, the internal Hamiltonian will commute with itself at different times, and therefore the time-evolution operator is trivial.
+For this reason, even if the coupling changes in time, the internal Hamiltonian will commute with itself at different times, and therefore the time evolution operator is trivial.
 Assuming a constant coupling parameter during a time interval $\Delta t=t-t_0\,$, we have